subpop/command-line-assistant/docs/source/man/command-line-assistant.1.rst

         $ cat log_with_error.log | c

-    If you want to redirect directly from a commmand, that is also possible with::
+    If you want to redirect directly from a command, that is also possible with::

         $ my-command | c